haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 align 2ZEX_l_u, 2ZEX, cycles=0
 </a>

 The `cycles=0` option will make sure that no atoms are neglected during the alignment and RMSD calculation.
-You can check what happens if you don't use this option.
+You can check what happens if you do not use this option.

 <a class="prompt prompt-pymol">
 align 2ZEX_l_u, 2ZEX
 </a>

-<a class="prompt prompt-question">What is the RMSD between the two glycan structures?
-In which of the five monosaccharide units is the model accurate?
+<a class="prompt prompt-question">What is the RMSD between the two glycan structures (find the value reported by PyMOL)?
+In which of the five monosaccharide units is the model the most accurate?
 In which ones is it not?</a>

 <figure align="center">
   <img width="90%" src="/education/HADDOCK24/HADDOCK24-protein-glycan/glycan_2zex_comparison.png">